Centretown United Church

 Centretown United Church is an historic church located in Ottawa, Ontario, Canada at 507 Bank Street at Argyle in the Centretown area.
-It was built in 1906 as the Stewarton Presbyterian Church using Gothic Revival architecture under the architecture of Moses Chamberlain Edey, (designer of Heritage site the Aberdeen Pavilion and the Daly Building.
-The corner stone was laid by Sir Mortimer Clarke, Lieutenant Governor of Ontario.
+It was built in 1906 as the Stewarton Presbyterian Church using Gothic Revival architecture under the architecture of Moses Chamberlain Edey, (designer of Heritage site the Aberdeen Pavilion and the Daly Building).
+The corner stone was laid by Sir William Mortimer Clark, Lieutenant Governor of Ontario.
 Centretown United Church is a member church of the United Church of Canada.

-War Memorials
+War memorials

 A memorial is dedicated to the members of Stewarton Church killed during the First World War.
 The McLeod Street Church Sunday School erected a brass plaque dedicated to the memory of the members who were killed during the First World War.
 A bronze plaque on the inside wall of the church was dedicated to the memory of Russell Cleveland Budreo, a member of the 38th Infantry Battalion, Canadian Expeditionary Force, killed in France on 24 March 1918.
 A brass plaque was dedicated to Signaller Harold Ivan Sawyer, 32nd Battery, Canadian Field Artillery, who was killed during the Battle of the Somme on 23 November 1916.
 A memorial plaque is dedicated to George Townsend Raynor, a member of the 4th Canadian Mounted Rifles, Canadian Expeditionary Force, killed in action near Ypres, Belgium, on 2 June 1916.